jansk32/Asharp/README.md

 ### Sign-Up & Login:
 - Sign-up and login using email
 - Implement email and input verification
+- After signed up or logged in, the app will remember the user's credentials until they log out.

 ### Family Tree:
 - Display the tree structure including profile pictures of each of the family member